cdevshub/afero-devdocs/docs/AttrDef.md

 We’ll start by defining the GPIO attributes.
 Note that not all modules have GPIO pins.

-**1. Click ATTRIBUTES in the Navigation pane to open the Attribute Definition window.** (We’ll talk about the MCU PROTOCOL drop-down menu when we [define MCU attributes](../AttrDef#MCUAttrs), later.)
+**1**&nbsp;&nbsp;Click ATTRIBUTES in the Navigation pane to open the Attribute Definition window.** (We’ll talk about the MCU PROTOCOL drop-down menu when we [define MCU attributes](../AttrDef#MCUAttrs), later.)
 By default the GPIO attributes appear, ready to be defined:

 <img src="../img/AttributeDefinition.png" width="500" style="vertical-align:middle;margin:0px 0px;border:none">

-**2. Click an attribute’s ON/OFF toggle switch to turn it ON and open the attribute’s definition editor.** Depending on the Operation Mode you select for your GPIO pin (INPUT vs. OUTPUT), different options will appear:
+**2**&nbsp;&nbsp;Click an attribute’s ON/OFF toggle switch to turn it ON and open the attribute’s definition editor.** Depending on the Operation Mode you select for your GPIO pin (INPUT vs. OUTPUT), different options will appear:

 **GPIO Input Options**<br><img src="../img/GPIO-Attributes-Input.png" width="500" style="vertical-align:middle;margin:0px 0px;border:none">